edurant/sandbox/csc4601/lab-03/README.md

 We are going to look at an example that illustrates model overfitting and how evaluating the model on the training set can be deceptive.
 We partitioned the setosa/non-setosa data set into three smaller data sets: training, testing, and validation.

   - a.
 Create scatter plots of the validation, training, and testing data points (3 separate plots).
 Put the sepal length on the horizontal axis, and the sepal width on the vertical axis.
 Color each point by its class (orange for setosa, blue for not setosa).
 Plot the with the following decision boundary on each plot.
+This decision boundary has been calculated to be a good match to the training data, but the validation and testing data were not considered when determining it.

     - _Decision Boundary (black):_ $x_{2} = 2x_{1} – 8$